deavmi/anarchy-networks-book/communications/001-signalling.md

 ![](communications/drawings/lack_of_line_of_sight.drawio.pdf)

 However, because we are starting the network from scratch we cannot jump to such an assumption that we will have so many involved on day one, we must be realistic.

+Therefore we have reached a new sub-effective constraint from this which is that we need to use some technology that is **long-range**.
+Both for the fact that is may otherwise be impossible for $A$ to reach $B$ in our aforementioned scenario but also because the side-effect is that the coverage we gain from this may reach other peoples' homes which may be our potential new members.
+We're really hitting two birds with one stone.